Requirements

 - DNS value not matching OneSignal

-mail.yourdomain.comis not the same asyourdomain.com. - Contact your DNS provider to help you troubleshoot.
+mail.yourdomain.comis not the same asyourdomain.com. - Contact your DNS provider for help.